AshokChoudari/Bingo_Game_Java/README.md

 # Bingo_Game_Java
 Bingo Game using java programming language

-YJava program implements a console-based Bingo game where a player competes against a computer opponent (CPU).
+Java program implements a console-based Bingo game where a player competes against a computer opponent (CPU).
 Below is an overview of the key components and functionalities of program:

 Board Initialization: